 I’m Alex and ifigure.de is my personal blog.
 Do you like figuring things out?
-Do you like discussing things that you’ve learned – surprising facts or everyday observations?
+Do you enjoy sharing knowledge – surprising facts or everyday observations?
 Do you believe in openness?
 So do I!

 I am a constant learner and love every new insight.
 I believe that insights have to be shared and an open discourse only has benefits.
 Currently, my goal is to accelerate time to market for new therapies and bring patient-centricity and transparency into clinical research.
 As one of the founders of the viomedo clinical trials platform I’m doing just that.

 Previously, I was with Rocket Internet, where I have worked mainly on product and strategic partnerships for marketplaces and fintech ventures.

 Since the age of 7 I was involved in entrepreneurial activities: It started with trading and selling Pokemon Cards in primary school.
 I remember that I was quite proud for earning 70 DM (former German currency) in one day (!), which was quite a lot of cash for an immigrant kid.

 I have started working when I was 16 years old and have done all kinds of jobs.
 Even shitty sounding jobs like selling shoes at flea markets or doing promotion for a gym chain provided me with important learning experiences as well as a few funny anecdotes.